solkim-83/tp/docs/UserGuide.md

 * `DAYS` refers to the number of days in advance for the reminder to start showing in the pop-up window.

 Examples:
-* `add -r 3 in/4` Creates a new reminder for the 3rd event, the reminder will start to pop up every time Athena opens 4 days prior to that event
+* `add -r 3 in/4` Creates a new reminder for the 3rd event.
+The reminder will start to pop up every time Athena opens within 4 days to that event.

 #### Deleting a reminder : `delete`